- 29 Apr 2025

 ---|---|

 Decision Tree | A decision tree is similar to a flowchart that makes decisions based on features.
 It can be used for both classification (DecisionTreeClassifier) and regression (DecisionTreeRegressor) tasks.
-Example: Predicting if a customer will buy a product based on their age and income. |
+Example: Predict if a customer will buy a product based on age and income. |

 Random Forest | Random Forest combines multiple decision trees to make more accurate predictions.
-Example: Predicting house prices based on various features like size, location, and number of rooms. |
+Example: Predicting house prices based on size, location, and number of rooms. |

-XGBoosted Trees | XGBoost is an advanced version of decision trees that builds trees sequentially, each correcting errors of the previous ones.
+XGBoosted Trees | XGBoost is an advanced version of decision trees that build trees sequentially, each correcting errors of the previous ones.
 Example: Predicting customer churn for a telecom company based on usage patterns and demographics. |

 Factorization Machines | Factorization Machines are a general-purpose supervised learning algorithm that can be used for both classification and regression tasks.
 This algorithm is good at capturing interactions between features.
 This is especially useful for recommendation systems.
 Example: Recommending movies to users based on their past ratings and movie features. |